bressler1995/TOPS-Website-Front-End/_events/2023-11-14-symposium.md

 **Action Items for In-Person Attendees:**

 - Book Travel and Transportation: Arrange your flights and vehicle accommodations.
 We advise NASA Civil Servants and Contractors to adhere to the travel guidelines set by their respective offices or companies.
-(NCST # and attendance registration for NASA attendees provided in the following section within this event page.)
+(NCTS # and attendance registration guidance for NASA attendees is provided in the following section within this event page.)
 - Book Hotel Accommodations:  [List of Area Hotels](https://hotelpackages.kennedyspacecenter.com/site/welcome/14588/kennedy-space-center-discount-hotel-packages?_gl=1*1yw5agw*_gcl_au*MTI3NzAzMDc0Mi4xNzAxODAyMzQy) and [Visit Space Coast Hotel Options](https://www.visitspacecoast.com/stay/) for recommendations.
   - Currently, we have secured a limited number of hotel rooms.
 Should the TOPS PMO successfully secure additional accommodations, we will promptly inform you of the updates here:
     - Hotel: [La Quinta Inn Cocoa Beach-Port Canaveral](https://www.wyndhamhotels.com/laquinta/cocoa-beach-florida/la-quinta-inn-cocoa-beach-port-canaveral/overview?CID=LC:6ysy27krtpcrqev:52698) offered us a negotiated rate for 20 rooms - first come first serve - with a reservation cut off date of 2/12/2024.
 This is for arrival between 02/26/2024 and check out by 03/01/2024, with a negotiated daily rate of $175.00 a night (after tax and  fees total of $204.75 per night).